 The Low to Hi burner settings correspond to the following range of heat settings: melting, holding, simmering, reducing, searing, frying, boiling quickly.

 One burner can be used at maximum power in each zone at the same time.
-If you try and use two burners at maximum power in the same zone at the same time the power will be reduced.
+The power will be reduced if you try and use two burners at maximum power in the same zone at the same time.
 This is the power sharing at work.

 If you need to cook with more than three pots on high power at the same time it is best to stagger their time for high power usage.
 Three zones is generous and if you go to a smaller four burner model there are only two zones which is far more limiting.